metarheinmain/design/README.md

 ## MRMCD2017
 ### fonts
-* font used for posters: Futura
+* font used for posters: Futura BT Medium
 * font used for the website: Glacial Indifference

 ## MRMCD2016
 ### fonts
-* fonts used for posters: [Museo by exljibris](http://www.myfonts.com/fonts/exljbris/museo/#index)
+* font used for posters: [Museo by exljibris](http://www.myfonts.com/fonts/exljbris/museo/#index)
 * font used in the ticket: [Mingray Mono by Rekord] (http://www.myfonts.com/fonts/rekord/mingray-mono/#index)

 ## MRMCD2015